remotelytrue/remotelytrue.github.io/projects.md

 permalink: /projects/
 ---

-Data science projects; mainly Python so far.
+Data science and other projects; mainly Python so far.